Joan Tarbell Plato

 Plato, who had a successful Computer Science Career, has been an artist for over twenty years.
 She works mainly in acrylic and through visible images strives to show the invisible.

 She studied at the Maryland Institute College of Art (MICA) and with several internationally known workshop artists.
-She is a juried member of the Baltimore Watercolor Society, the Potomac Watercolor Society and the National League of American Pen Women.
+She is a juried signature member of the International Society of Experimental Artists, the Baltimore Watercolor Society, the Potomac Watercolor Society and the National League of American Pen Women.
 Plato has had several one person exhibitions and has received numerous awards.
 Her paintings are in both private and corporate collections.

 Art is using all my senses imaginatively while producing images that speak of interrelated experiences.